dhammon/zosi-hack/README.md

 drwxr-xr-x  3 root root  4096 Jun 17 20:32 var
 ```

 And listing files in the file system's etc folder reveals passwd file.
-I used `cat` to dump the file contents which displayed the only user on the system root and their encrypted password `$1$Zvj.IvRb$7g3anRUwEV0tiP//JNqAh/`!
+I used `cat` to dump the file contents which displayed the only user on the system as root and the encrypted password `$1$Zvj.IvRb$7g3anRUwEV0tiP//JNqAh/`!
+Usually a shadow file would contain the encrypted password, but I'm not complaining.

 ```bash
 daniel@daniel-desktop:/tmp/jffs2-root$ cat etc/passwd
 root:$1$Zvj.IvRb$7g3anRUwEV0tiP//JNqAh/:0:0::/root:/bin/sh
 ```

 I explored the rest of the file system for other secrets but it didn't turn up anything meaningful.
-With the encrypted password in hand, I fired up my local cracking box which isn't anything more then physical consumer grade computer with an RTX 3060 graphics card.
-Using `hashcat`, I started with a bruteforce attack of digits, uppercase, lowercase, and special characters.
+With the encrypted password in hand, I fired up my local cracking box which isn't anything more than a physical consumer grade computer with an RTX 3060 graphics card.
+I started with a bruteforce attack using `hashcat` configured to try every combination of digits, uppercase, lowercase, and special characters.

 ```bash
 hashcat -a 3 -m 500 -O -w 3 -1?l?u?d?s ?1?1?1 zosi.passwd
 ```

-After a full day of cracking, the system reached 7 character attempts which were estimated to take 30 days so I re-calibrated `hashcat` to bruteforce only common special characters which required 3 full days of running.
+After a full day of running, `hashcat` incremented to 7 character attempts that were estimated to take 30 days of runtime.
+Because 30 days was too long, I re-calibrated the tool to bruteforce only common special characters.
+This new calibration of 7 characters with a limited special character set would consume 3 full days of running.

 ```bash
 hashcat -m 500 zosi.passwd -a 3 -1 '!@#$%/.' -2?u?l?d ?2?2?2?2?2?2?2?2?2?2 -i -w 3 -O --increment-min=7
 ```

 After 3 long days of  password cracking 7 characters, all combinations were exhausted and 8 characters were going to take another 30 days.
 30 days definitely exceeded my interest in this project so I decided to turn to a `hashcat` wordlist approach using rockyou.txt with the dive ruleset.
 The rockyou file contains about 14 million passwords from a data breach back in 2009.
 14 million passwords might sound like a lot but it is grossly insufficient and only takes a few minutes to try every password in the list.
-But you can extend that list by using hashcat's dive rule which mutates each password in the list with hundreds of rules like adding a couple digits to the end of the password or changing the letter s to a dollar sign.
-Rockyou with the dive rule brings the total attempts from 14 million to about 1.5 trillion attempts over the coming day.
+But you can extend that list by using hashcat's dive ruleset which mutates each password in the list with hundreds of rules like adding a couple digits to the end of the password or changing the letter "s" to a dollar sign.
+Rockyou with the dive rule brings the total attempts from 14 million to about 1.5 trillion and would demand a full day of runtime to complete.
 I fired it off and went to bed.

 ```bash
 hashcat -m 500 zosi.passwd wordlists/rockyou.txt -r /usr/share/hashcat/rules/dive.rule -w 3 -O
 ```

-The next morning I checked the status of the crack and bingo, password cracked!!
+The next morning I checked the status of the rockyou+dive ruleset and bingo, password cracked!!

 ```bash